efene/efene.github.io/docs/source/quickstart.rst

 Quick Start
 ===========

+Here is a screencast of this procedure:

+.. raw:: html

+    <script type="text/javascript" src="https://asciinema.org/a/18167.js" id="asciicast-18167" async></script>

 We will use `rebar3 <http://www.rebar3.org/>`_ to make our lifes easier.

 first we need to install the efene app template to use it later, this only